sfernana/FCCDIRAC/README.md

 	job.setInputData("/ilc/user/u/username/my_root_file.root")

-Notice that you can also specify a list for the input data.
+Notice that you can also specify a list for the input data (folders are also accepted).

-In specifying file by its LFN, it will look for this input data into the File Catalog then upload it with the job from the closest site (e.g. CERN).
+In specifying file by its LFN, it will look for this input data into the File Catalog then it will download the data with the job from the closest site (e.g. CERN).

-Notice that data can have replicas in many sites.
+Data can also have replicas in many sites.

 ## 6 - Monitoring